University of FloridaSolutions for Your Life

 Control of Filth Flies

 To kill flies inside the home use a space spray or aerosol.
-Table 2 lists products labeled for indoor space treatment.
+Make sure to check product labels to ensure proper use.
 Release the mist from the aerosol for a few seconds around the room and keep the room closed for 10 to 15 minutes.
 Flies inside the room will die.
-Aerate the room before allowing people or pests to re-enter.
+Aerate the room before allowing people or pets to reenter.
 Flies often enter houses through cracks and crevices around windows and doors.
-Indoors these cracks and crevices can be treated with products listed in Table 3.
+Indoors, these cracks and crevices can be treated with other types of products.

-Table 4 lists products labeled for outdoor barrier treatment.
-The outdoor barrier is applied to areas where flies rest before entering the house.
-They may be walls in carport, near porches, or under eaves.
+There are some liquid spray products labeled for outdoor barrier treatment.
+The outdoor barrier is applied to areas where flies rest before entering the house, such as walls in a carport, near porches, or under eaves.
 Other locations to treat would be around doors and windows.
 Follow dosage and application directions on the container label.

 Control of eye gnats is difficult.
 It is often hard to destroy breeding sites over the many acres of land where eye gnats breed.
-For personal protection outdoors repellents may be applied to the skin.
-Indoors, space sprays will kill adults which are trapped in the house.
+For personal protection outdoors, repellents may be applied to the skin.
+Indoors, space sprays will kill adults that are trapped in the house.

 Tables